San Francisco Comfort Women Memorial

 The San Francisco Comfort Women memorial is a monument dedicated to comfort women before and during World War II.
 It is built in remembrance of the girls and women that were sexually enslaved by the Imperial Japanese Army through deceit, coercion, and brutal force.
-It is approximated that there were around 400,000 "comfort women" from South Korea, Taiwan, China, Indonesia, the Philippines and other Asian countries.
+It is approximated that there were around 400,000 "comfort women" from Korea, Taiwan, China, Indonesia, the Philippines and other Asian countries.
 The site is located near the Saint Mary's Square, at the crossroads of San Francisco Chinatown and the Financial District.
 The statue "Comfort Women" Column of Strength, by sculptor Steven Whyte, is one of nine and the first sculpture placed in a major U.S. city to commemorate the comfort women.

 In 2017, in protest of the memorial, Hirofumi Yoshimura—the mayor of Osaka, Japan—dissolved the sister-city relationship between Osaka and San Francisco that was established in 1957.

 Column of Strength statue

 The San Francisco Comfort Women memorial and its bronze, 10-foot-tall "Comfort Women" Column of Strength statue were unveiled on September 22, 2017.
 The memorial statue was designed by the Carmel-based sculptor Steven Whyte.
 It depicts three teen-age girls, with each being of a specific nationality—Chinese, Korean, and Philippine—and altogether representing the estimated 200,000 "comfort women" from countries across East and Southeast Asia that were occupied by the Imperial Japanese Army before and during World War II.
 These three girls are cast in bronze, standing in a circle atop a pedestal and holding hands in a back-to-back posture.
 Standing next to the pedestal and gazing up at them is another bronze figure of a halmoni (Korean for grandmother).
 It bears a resemblance to the Korean human rights activist Kim Hak-Sun, who was a victim of the forced enslavement to the Imperial Japanese Army during WWII and the first woman in Korea to come forward publicly about her experiences as a comfort woman.